dylanjw/pyparams/README.md

 ```
 Then you could run the program without having to specify baz on the command
 line or via environment variable.

+## Still TODO
+- Support other config file formats.
+- Allow hierarchical config file interpretation, where values are read (and
+  overwritten) from highest level (for example /etc) down to lowest level
+  (for example local directory).
+- Add more parameter types, besides string, integer and boolean, including
+  complex types like dicts and lists.
+- Allow per-parameter definition of environment variable equivalent (or no
+  equivalent at all).